A file of saved abbrev definitions is actually a file of Lisp code.

 described here.

-.
+write-abbrev-file.
 If filename is

-, the file specified in abbrev-file-name
+nil, the file specified in abbrev-file-name is used.

-so that changes will be saved.
+save-abbrevs is set to t so that changes will be saved.

 This function does not display any messages.
-It returns nil
+It returns nil.

-means that Emacs should
+nil value for save-abbrev means that Emacs should

-save abbrevs when files are saved. abbrev-file-name
+save abbrevs when files are saved. abbrev-file-name specifies

 the file to save the abbrevs in.

-by defining or altering any
+nil by defining or altering any

 abbrevs.
 This serves as a flag for various Emacs commands to offer to